How to Testify

 - Be knowledgeable of the "other side of the story."
 You may be asked to discuss how and why your opinion differs from others.

 Be Familiar with the Committee Process

-- Agendas are posted outside the meeting room.
+- Agendas are posted online.
 Check the agenda to make sure the bill you are interested in has not been removed or rescheduled.
 Bills are not always heard in the order in which they appear on the agenda.

-- When you arrive at the public hearing, print your name legibly on the witness registration sheet for the appropriate bill.
+- If using the public access station at the Capitol to testify, register with the Public Access Station, print your name legibly on the witness registration sheet for the appropriate bill.
 Witnesses may be called out of order.
 Do not sign up if you only wish to watch the meeting.

 - Visit the legislative website (OLIS) at oregonlegislature.gov to learn more about committees.